 The inotersen and placebo groups were balanced with regard to previous use of TTR stabilizers, TTR genotype, quality of life, and age (Table 3.2).
-There were some differences at baseline noted in the available published literature (e.g., sensorimotor and autonomic neuropathy were more severe in the inotersen group), however, the statistical significance of these differences was not reported.
-The proportion of patients with cardiac symptoms of hATTR was notably higher in the inotersen group compared to placebo (67% vs. 55%).
-We found no mention of adjustment for baseline differences in statistical analyses.
+There were some differences at baseline noted in the available published literature (e.g., sensorimotor and autonomic neuropathy were more severe in the inotersen group), however, the statistical significance of these differences was not reported.8 The proportion of patients with cardiac symptoms of hATTR was notably higher in the inotersen group compared to placebo (67% vs. 55%).
+Statistical analyses adjusted for baseline values of the outcome evaluated (i.e., analysis of mNIS+7 adjusted for baseline mNIS+7 values).

-Half of the trial population carried the Val30Met mutation, likely because the trial design focused on polyneuropathy patients and outcomes; however, the Val122IIe mutation, which is the most prevalent mutation in the US, was largely under-represented (n = 3, 1.7%).
+Half of the trial population carried the Val30Met mutation, likely because the trial design focused on polyneuropathy patients and outcomes; however, the Val122Ile mutation, which is the most prevalent mutation in the US, was largely under-represented (n = 3, 1.7%).
 Treatment discontinuations occurred more frequently among inotersen patients compared to placebo (22.3% vs. 13.3%).
 Inotersen patients discontinued most commonly due to AEs while placebo patients discontinued most commonly due to voluntary withdrawal and disease progression (n = 3, 5% each).